 After sharing my grocery haul video and mentioning that I only grocery shop once a month, with a few exceptions.
-I had a flood of questions about how I keep produce fresh. keep reading for my top 8 tips!
+I had a flood of questions about how I keep produce fresh.
+Keep reading for my top 8 tips!

 Buying groceries for the month makes it easy for me to come up with meals and saves me lots of trips to the grocery store.
-I love having fresh produce as much as the next guy and I have found ways to make it last longer so we can.
+I love having fresh produce as much as the next guy, and I have found ways to make it last longer so we can.

-With a few simple tips, most of which seem obvious, you to can have produce for a month after one grocery trip.
+With a few simple tips, most of which seem obvious, you can have produce for a month after one grocery trip.

 Watch my grocery haul video HERE.

 Grab my free ebook to learn how to buy organic produce on a budget.

 This post may contain affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.

 #1 BUY A MIXTURE OF RIPE AND UNRIPE PRODUCE